wingedpanther/nmbi/content/posts/nmbi/nmbi-explanation-gap.md

 ---
-title: "Explanation Template - Gap in experience"
+title: "📄 Explanation Template - Gap in experience"
 summary: Sample explanation letter for explaining about gap in experience
 date: 2021-01-20
 weight: 2